 Original title: Barfuß bis zum Hals

 Actually we liked this movie more than the previous one.
 It’s also a quite easy comedy, but it sends a lot of messages to its viewers.
-There’s a lot of attention to the family life in and out of the camp, there’s a teen struggling with his nudist lifestyle (well mostly with the one of his parents) because the kids at school make fun of him, there’s much attention to how nudists stick together and also to how nudists enjoy their free life and don’t like to follow rules that go against their lifestyle.
+There’s a lot of attention to the family life in and out of the camp, there’s a teen struggling with his nudist lifestyle (well mostly with one of his parents) because the kids at school make fun of him, a common topic in many nudist families.
+Then there’s much attention to how nudists stick together and also to how nudists enjoy their free life and don’t like to follow rules that go against their lifestyle.

 La fonte des neiges